devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///It subscribes to the [FavoriteBLoC] and writes the favorite list to
 ///its [Storage] device every time a new State is emitted by the [FavoriteBLoC].
 ///When the [StorageBLoC] receives a [StorageEvent.load], it loads a list of [Wisdom]s
-///from a its [Storage] device and pipes it into the [FavoriteBLoC] though [FavoriteEventAdd]s
+///from its [Storage] device and pipes it into the [FavoriteBLoC] though [FavoriteEventAdd]s
 ///(This usually happens once on start-up).
-///It's State is [dynamic] because it never needs to emit it. class StorageBloc extends Bloc<StorageEvent, dynamic> {
+///Its State is [dynamic] because it never needs to emit it. class StorageBloc extends Bloc<StorageEvent, dynamic> {
   Storage _storage = SharedPreferenceStorage();
   FavoriteBloc _observedBloc;